Before you leave home Information

 If your plan does not meet the above requirements, you will be enrolled in the UNC Student Health Insurance Plan (SHIP).

-Please contact the Center for International Education, located in the University Center, for further information regarding the health insurance requirements.
+Please contact the Office of Global Engagement, located in Wilson Hall, for further information regarding the health insurance requirements.
 Failure to comply with these regulations may result in termination of your study or research program.

 - Arrival and Pick-up Information